Description

 'The Sortino ratio measures the risk-adjusted return of an investment asset, portfolio, or strategy.
 It is a modification of the Sharpe ratio but penalizes only those returns falling below a user-specified target or required rate of return, while the Sharpe ratio penalizes both upside and downside volatility equally.
 Though both ratios measure an investment's risk-adjusted return, they do so in significantly different ways that will frequently lead to differing conclusions as to the true nature of the investment's return-generating efficiency.
 The Sortino ratio is used as a way to compare the risk-adjusted performance of programs with differing risk and return profiles.
 In general, risk-adjusted returns seek to normalize the risk across programs and then see which has the higher return unit per risk.'

-• The excess return divided by the downside deviation over 5 years of Apple is 1.17, which is larger, thus better compared to the benchmark SPY (0.72) in the same period.
+• Looking at the excess return divided by the downside deviation of 1.38 in the last 5 years of Apple, we see it is relatively greater, thus better in comparison to the benchmark SPY (0.92)

-• Compared with SPY (0.43) in the period of the last 3 years, the ratio of annual return and downside deviation of 0.31 is lower, thus worse.
+• Compared with SPY (0.75) in the period of the last 3 years, the downside risk / excess return profile of 0.8 is larger, thus better.

 Ulcer: